Valihnaz/AirQualityMonitor/README.md

 ## How to run
 1. Open project in PlatformIO / Wokwi
-2. Set your Blynk credentials in secret.example.h
+2. Set your Blynk credentials in secret.h.example
 3. Build and upload

 ## TODO
-- Add FSM-based control
 - Integrate FreeRTOS
 - Persistent storage